 The client worked on a smart solution for monitoring heating, ventilation, and air conditioning (HVAC) equipment.
 They needed an effective hardware platform for communication between connected devices.

-The system will collect data from a network of indoor and outdoor sensors (vacuum, pressure, temperature, humidity, water leakage, voltage, carbon monoxide, and current), transmit them to the cloud for analysis, and display the results via a web interface.
+The system would collect data from a network of indoor and outdoor sensors and send them to the cloud.
+After analysis in the cloud, the results would be displayed via a web interface.

 1. System components that can properly exchange data despite physical obstacles (concrete and brick structures, elevation differences, windows)

 2. Easy for customers to install at home or in the office

 3. A minimum range of 70 m between transmitters and receivers

 4. A connectivity protocol that extends the sensors' maximum battery life